Moosyu/moosyu.github.io/src/pages/ramblings.md

     }
 </style>

-this is where im gonna write all the random shit i think that isnt really coherent enough to be a journal. click the things above to go to sections. if youre on a phone or a bad pc your device might blow up loading the page though.
+This is where im gonna write all the random shit i think that isn't really coherent enough to be a journal. click the things above to go to sections. if you're on a phone or a bad pc your device might blow up loading the page though.

 ![](/assets/fredrei.jpg)
 ![](/assets/GSycK4fW8AAgtal.jpg)